 A few words about the Élysée Palace

 The Élysée Palace became the official residence of the French President in 1848 (2nd Republic).
 The statehouse contains the office of the President and hosts the Council of Ministers which takes place every Wednesday morning.
 It takes its name from the neighbouring Avenue des Champs-Élysées.
-The name Élysée derives from Elysian Fields, the resting place of righteous and heroic mortals chosen by the gods in the Greek mythology.
+The name Élysée derives from Elysian Fields, the resting place of righteous and heroic mortals chosen by the gods in Greek mythology.
 In French, the palace is known as le Palais de l’Élysée or simple L’Élysée.